sf-wdi-22-23/modules-23/w04-associations-and-auth/project-1/README.md

 ## GROUPS

 Each student will have an assigned instructor, which splits us into three informal groups per class.
-Your instructor will approve your project, lead your morning standups (with the rest of your group), and give you feedback after the project.
-Of course, you're welcome to work with other instructors, the DiRs, and students from any group you'd like!
+Your instructor will approve your project, lead your morning standups (with the rest of your group), meet with you for 1:1s, and give you feedback after the project.
+Outside of those structured activities, you're welcome to work with other instructors, the DiRs, and students from any group you'd like!

 ### WDI 22